 Porch Light People: Individuals who are fully themselves.
-They are not influenced by “shoulds” from the culture or other people.
-They instead live from their inner light.
+They’re not influenced by “shoulds” from the culture or other people.
+They instead live by their inner light.

 “Believing in myself was probably the hardest thing I ever had to learn to do.”

 Go.
 Be.
 Love.
-The world needs you- Susan Branch
+The world needs you. – Susan Branch

 *I based the above watercolor portrait of Susan on a photograph I took.
 The only snafu in the process was that after I had completed the art I discovered her hair was no longer brown like it been in the photo.
 Susan Branch had decided to let it go gray.
 No point in not being who you are.

 *Coming up next: Profile of singer/songwriter, Rodney Crowell